 Year: 365+ days

 Over Time vs. Cumulative toggle: This toggle is available on the Downloads widget.
 It toggles the data points on the chart to be point-in-time downloads, or aggregated numbers over the date range specified.
-For example, Over Time: a downloads graph shows the last 7 days, where each data point shows the number of downloads for that specific day vs. Cumulative each data point will now show the total number of downloads up to that day.
+For example, Over Time: a downloads graph shows the last 7 days, where each data point shows the number of downloads for that specific day vs. Cumulative: each data point shows the total number of downloads up to that day.
 (Each data point sums the downloads for that day and all previous days leading up to it)

 Episode Performance: This widget provides a visual representation of how many downloads your episodes get over time.
 It can be viewed over a specified date range, or as a length of time since episode publish.

 Select Date Range: Compares downloads for all episodes in your podcast(s) during the specified date range.
 The table provides this information for all episodes in your podcast(s), while the graph shows the top 5 episodes (by downloads) over time.
-The graph will update based on your podcast selection, date range selection, and interval selection.
-The table will update based on your podcast selection, and date range selection.
+The graph updates based on your podcast selection, date range selection, and interval selection.
+The table updates based on your podcast selection, and date range selection.

 Since Published: Shows the downloads for all episodes in your podcast(s) for all time (since the start of your RedCircle account).
-The data is further split to show the number of downloads for each episode during a specific number of days after that episode was published (1, 2, 3, 4, 5, 6, 7, 30, 60, 90 days since a specific episode was published).
-The graph will show the since published data for either the top 5 episodes or the 5 most recent episodes (changed via toggle).
-The table will provide the since published data for all episodes in your podcast(s).
+The data is further split to show the number of downloads for each episode during a specific number of days after that episode's publish date (1, 2, 3, 4, 5, 6, 7, 30, 60, 90 days since a specific episode was published).
+The graph shows the since published data for either the top 5 episodes or the 5 most recent episodes (changed via toggle).
+The table provides the 'since published' data for all episodes in your podcast(s).
 If you see an asterisk (*) in a table cell, this means that an episode was published before you joined RedCircle.
-If you see “TBD” in a table cell, this means that the episode has not yet been published for that length of time, and will be updated at a later date.
+If you see 'TBD' in a table cell, this means that the episode has not yet been published for that length of time and will update at a later date.

 Listening App: Provides a visual donut graph and table showcasing download information for your podcast(s) over podcast listening applications (Spotify, Apple Podcasts, Google Podcasts, etc).
 This widget can be fine-tuned by your podcast selection, your date range selection, and your episode selection (“All Episodes” or a specific episode).